Launch Date: 23 December, 2022

-This peer-reviewed journal intends to critically explore festival culture but through a comparative and inter-, multi, trans- and cross-disciplinary lens bringing together discourses pertinent to the study from across the arts, humanities and social science fields.
-In doing so, we seek connections and perspectives for discussion, interrogation and analysis.
-As we explore, expand and articulate current approaches within the field we value topics and themes that may not normally find its way in discourses within the field.
+This peer-reviewed journal intends to critically explore festival culture but from a comparative, inter-, multi-, trans-, and cross-disciplinary perspective bringing together discourses pertinent to the study from across the arts, humanities, and social sciences fields.
+By doing so, we seek connections and perspectives for discussion, interrogation, and analysis.
+Our goal is to expand, articulate, and explore current approaches within the field, while simultaneously incorporating topics and themes that might not otherwise enter the discourse.

 The journal echos FCRE's network vision:

 (a) To explore all aspects of festivity and celebrations but not limited to: